Yakumo-nuri

 The Artisan: Nagaya Momoko

-Born in Matsue City, Shimane Prefecture, Nagaya Momoko graduated from the illustrious Kanagawa College of Art before opening her own studio in the city of Izumo.
+Born in Matsue City, Shimane Prefecture, Nagaya Momoko graduated from the illustrious Kanazawa College of Art before opening her own studio in the city of Izumo.
 With the aim of preserving and developing the local traditional craft of Yakumo-nuri, she works on creating artworks that masterfully meld modern innovations with traditional Yakumo-nuri.
 When we learned of Nagaya Momoko’s personal philosophy, it was clear that it aligned with our own commitment to preserving traditional arts, which is why we hope our collaboration will be the beginning of more artworks that can raise awareness of these underrated techniques.